PushItToProd/super-simple-pomodoro/README.md

 ### System Dependencies

+Because the sounds used are hard-coded, this only works under Ubuntu at the moment.

 I don't actually know for sure which of these are needed because I didn't pay enough attention during setup.
 However, I'm pretty confident the following are
 sufficient: